-4.2.6 Evaluation
+4.2.6 Models Evaluation

 During this activity, we analyze the designed models, producing the results for the studied metrics.
 In the evaluation process, the lower-level models should be resolved first, because their results will be used as input parameters for top-level models.
-The solution method (i.e., numerical analysis or simulation) may vary for each model, depending on the constraints of modeling formalism.
+The solution method (i.e., numerical analysis, simulation or closed-form equations) may vary for each model, depending on the constraints of modeling formalism.